astramieri/aws-cloud-practitioner/docs/s3/s3_basics.md

 ## S3 Buckets

-Amazon S3 allows people to store objects (files) in **buckets** (top-level directories).
+S3 allows people to store objects (files) in **buckets** (top-level directories).

 Buckets must have a **globally unique** name across all regions all accounts.
-This means that the name must be unique across all the regions you have it in your accounts, but also all the accounts that exist out there on AWS.
-This is the only thing that must be globally unique in AWS.
+This means that the name must be unique across all the regions you have it in your accounts, but also all the accounts that exist out there on AWS. **This is the only thing that must be globally unique in AWS**.
 Even though the name of the bucket is unique across all regions and all the accounts, **the buckets must be defined in a specific AWS regions**.

 **NOTE**.
 S3 looks like a global service but buckets are created in a region.

-S3 Naming Convention:
+S3 Bcuket naming convention:
 - no uppercase
 - no underscore
 - 3-63 characters long
 - not an IP
 - must start with lowercase letter or number
-- must not start with the prefix xn--
+- must not start with the prefix **xn--**
-- must not end with the suffix -s3alias
+- must not end with the suffix **-s3alias**

 ## S3 Objects

 All the objects (files) contained in a bucket have a **key**.
 The key is the **full path**.

-- s3://my-bucket/**my_file.txt**
-- s3://my-bucket/**my_folder/my_file.txt**

 The key is composed of **prefix** + **object_name**.

-    s3://my-bucket/my_folder/my_file.txt
+    s3://my-bucket/my_folder/my_file

     PREFIX: my_folder/
-    OBJECT NAME: my_file.txt
+    OBJECT NAME: my_file

 **NOTE**.
 There is no concept of *directories* within buckets (although the UI will trick you to think otherwise).
 Keys are just very long names that cointains slashes ("/").